top of page

 2. parallel architecture interpretations disappear

-3. portfolio decisions traceable to shared structural logic.
+3. portfolio decisions traceable to shared anatomy logic.

 Boundary: